 Based upon a motion of any member that is duly seconded, the Commission may review and modify the voting requirements for any model as may be appropriate due to the unique aspects of the model.

 At the start of the public portion of the meeting, the Commission Chair will first ask Commission members if the modeling organization responded to all deficiencies identified in the meeting to review modeling organization submissions in the manner specified by the Commission.
 The Commission Chair may call upon SBA staff or Professional Team members to comment and may also entertain discussion from Commission members or the modeling organization.
-Failure to provide the information required in the Trade Secret List will result in a deficiency.
+Failure to provide the trade secret information required in the Report of Activities and the Professional Team report will result in a deficiency.
 If the Commission identifies other deficiencies, the Commission may specify a time frame for correction of those deficiencies that may include a review by one or more Professional Team member(s).

 The Commission Chair will then call upon the modeling organization to provide an overview presentation as required in the Acceptability Process of the Report of Activities.
 The modeling organization shall make a presentation and Commission members may ask questions during and after the presentation.